of Diseases Treated by

 A judicious combination of fetal precursor cell transplantation with a hormone replacement therapy can bring these patient back to health.

-It has occurred frequently in the 70+ years' history of cell transplantation, that it has been used in those patients where all known therapies had failed in helping the patient.
+In the 70+ years' history of fetal cell transplantation it has been used in those patients where all known therapies had failed in helping the patient.

 Among those were patients with untreatable ('intractable') endometriosis.

 Only those patients suffering of endometriosis understand how miserable this illness is, how the pain, and other symptoms, can drive one to suicide particularly when no treatment gives any relief.